cwkingjr/marimotest/README.md

 Everything here assumes you are working inside a Powershell terminal.
 Right click the Start Icon and choose Terminal.

+WARNING: At some point I intend to reword this to expect the user to be using the Git Bash terminal, but I have not confirmed that everything here (especially the uv install) will work in Git Bash.
+Git Bash (to me), is a far superior terminal for normal unix stuff as it adds numerous Unix commands that are super useful.

+For Git Bash training/info, see this repo: https://github.com/cwkingjr/unix-command-intro-for-windows-folks.

 Note, you can cd up one dir with `cd ..`, up two with `cd ../..`, or down more than one with e.g., `cd dir_one/dir_two`.

 ### Install Git